 Sexual harassment in the workplace is an unacceptable situation that requires immediate action.
-If you or a coworker has suffered unjust harassment of a sexual nature, keep in mind that this behavior is not only illegal but is a violation of your rights.
+If you or a coworker has suffered unjust harassment of a sexual nature, which has led to wrongful termination or discrimination, keep in mind that this behavior is not only illegal but is a violation of your rights.
 At California Employment Counsel, APC, our team handles a variety of sexual harassment cases in southern California.
 If you need an Orange County sexual harassment attorney, we can help you determine your legal options.

 Enduring sexual come-ons or being stalked was not in the job description.
 Turning down sexual advances or reporting sexual harassment should never affect your continued employment.
 Anyone working in California should understand the various protections in place for employees at the federal and state levels.
 If you encountered any type of situation at work that you believe constitutes sexual harassment, you need to meet with an experienced California employment attorney as soon as possible.

 At California Employment Counsel, APC, we know that employment laws and company policies do not always prevent sexual harassment.
 We know that employers do not always take it seriously or do the right thing.
 Our attorneys can help you take a stand.
 We have litigated sexual harassment cases throughout Orange County and Southern California.

 Free Initial Consultation · No Recovery, No Attorney Fee

 Identifying Sexual Discrimination and Sexual Harassment in the Workplace